 Hopefully the foregoing will give you an insight into the care and attention we give our work, and the service and finishes we offer.
 Should you require advice or further assistance or information then please ask.

-On a personal note, a milestone - in 2022 I celebrate 56 years of model sailmaking, and am pleased to say that I take great pleasure in my work, every sail I make is given equal attention to detail.
+On a personal note, a milestone - in 2024 I celebrate 58 years of model sailmaking, and am pleased to say that I take great pleasure in my work, every sail I make is given equal attention to detail.
 That is also over one hundred years of sailmaking experience when taken together with my late father, who taught me most of what I know.
 It might actually be over 111 years if I reckon his early years working for his father and making sails for his own dinghy (which he built) in the mid 1920's before he made sails commercially.

 We often refer to older sailmaking books and in particular a book of my fathers by Terence North (dated 1938) has particularly useful information and also having notes on the back page written in by my late Father; as these may be interest I append those in a small file (go to top links, see Info pages/help/photos) and click on sailmaking terms.
 Another book by Robert Kipping (1898) is handy to refer to, it has more technical notes on weights of sailcloth use for certain sizes of sails, hardly applicable to model sails but interesting all the same.

 A brief note on our early cotton model sails made in the 1930's.
-My father's Brighton firm manufactured model sails in cotton material, and full size sails, from the early 1930's onward.
+My father's Brighton firm manufactured model sails in cotton material, as well as full size sails, from the early 1930's onward.
 Some of the first model sails to be manufacturered (before the War) were sewn by my mother who was a skilled sewing machinist in her own right.
 Richard Howard's boat & yacht musuem in Pangbourne has some of our sails rigged on models on display and dating from the war years and up to the mid 1970's; sadly Richard has passed away and his collection has now been dispersed.
 My grandfather sailed and raced his yachts off Brighton beach (Sussex) one hundred and twenty plus years ago; his favourite yacht was "WISP" a 33 foot Isle of Wight built lugger (she carried 385 sq feet of sail).
 In the 1920's my father built his own dinghy naming her WISP (after his father's yacht) and making the sails for her.
 Another of his hobbies was making marine models.
 In the 1980's I produced a Nylet plan for a chine built 36 inch yacht, also naming her WISP.

 We use the finest materials, equipment, and tools to bring you the best quality sails.
 We use sewing machines that are renowned for their durability and fine running.
 Our newest acquisition (in 2019) to our bank of specialist tools is a fine pair of Heritage scissors, replicating the type of shears that my 4th great grandfather would doubtless have used in his work as a Silk Mercer from his shop firstly in Bond Street and then in High Holborn, London in the last quarter of the 1700s and being manufactured by the same makers.
 The makers state - "Wilkinsons classic iteration of the EXO, made of 100% surgical-grade stainless steel with a striking matte finish, state-of-the-art investment-cast handles, industrial grade precision ground blades and a CNC machined screw, or bolt, all assembled by their master scissors craftsmen in Sheffield, using techniques and skills developed over 257 years".
 They are simply beautiful to use, have an edge as sharp as a sword, and are a delight to the eye.
 Manufactured by Whiteley's and who were founded in 1760 and incorporating the firm of Thomas Wilkinson & Son in 1875.
 Now the last industrial scissor-makers left in the UK and the oldest scissorsmiths in the western world, Whiteley's is a leading producer of industrial and professional scissors and shears.